mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 starport types and quality, and all manner of other data–collection tasks within the Imperium and just beyond it.
 Survey branch is also responsible for monitoring many of the worlds that are under Imperial interdiction.
-Some ‘red zones’ are imposed and monitored by the navy (to punish a world for breaking High Law, for example) but those that are imposed for other reasons (including dangerous conditions or something of scientific interest) are normally
+Some 'red zones' are imposed and monitored by the navy (to punish a world for breaking High Law, for example) but those that are imposed for other reasons (including dangerous conditions or something of scientific interest) are normally